-The configuration completion declaration is done by a CR to TS 38.508-2 [17] adding the Physical Layer Baseline Implementation Capabilities for one or more NR bands, NR band extensions and 5G NR CADC configurations in Annex A.4.3.1.
+The configuration completion declaration is done by a CR to TS 38.508-2 [17] adding the Physical Layer Baseline Implementation Capabilities for one or more NR bands, NR band extensions and 5G NR CADC configurations in Annex A.

-The CR shall add the completed NR bands, NR band extensions and 5G NR CADC configurations in the relevant Physical Layer Baseline Implementation Capabilities in Annex A.4.3.1.
+The CR shall add the completed NR bands, NR band extensions and 5G NR CADC configurations in the relevant Physical Layer Baseline Implementation Capabilities in Annex A. Table 6.4-1 lists the clauses in Annex A including the Physical Layer Baseline Implementation Capability tables used to declare completion of NR bands, NR band CBW extensions and the different types of 5G NR CADC configurations.

+Table 6.4-1: Clauses in TS 38.508-2 [17] used to declare completion of NR bands, NR band CBW extensions and different type of 5G NR CADC configurations